Chantouch/vue-vlidator/README.md

  - `errors`: objects with error messages by filed name.
 To show error, just use for instance `v-if="errors.name"`

- - `successes`: object with successed flags by filed name
+ - `successes`: object with succeeded flags by filed name

 ## Methods added by mixin